annamatic/Bean2Baby/1stTrimester-ToDo.md

 - [ ] Week 09 of 40: It’s never too late to start healthy eating habits.
 Choose a day each week to pick up some fresh fruits, vegetables and protein to keep on hand for nutritious snacks and meals throughout the week.
 If finding affordable food is a struggle, [you may qualify for WIC benefits](https://wic.fns.usda.gov/wps/pages/start.jsf).

 - [ ] Week 10 of 40: Morning sickness doesn't just occur in the morning.
-If you're feeling nauseous and/or vomiting, stay hydrated and try eating small meals more often.
-Don't let your stomach go empty.
+If you're feeling nauseous and/or vomiting, stay hydrated, try eating small meals more often, and don't let your stomach go empty.
+Learn more morning sickness tips here.
 If you experience extreme vomiting, call your doctor.

 - [ ] Week 11 of 40: Your body is changing.
-Learn which changes are normal and how to reduce any discomfort you feel.
+[Learn which changes are normal and how to reduce any discomfort you feel](https://www.womenshealth.gov/pregnancy/youre-pregnant-now-what/stages-pregnancy).
 If something is bothering or worrying you, don't wait to call your doctor or midwife.
 Sometimes physical changes can be signs of a problem.

-- [ ] Week 12 of 40:
+- [ ] Week 12 of 40: When sharing your good news with coworkers, discrimination might be the last thing on your mind.
+But the truth is that many women are treated unfairly — or even fired — after revealing the news of their pregnancy.
+[Know your pregnancy rights](https://www.womenshealth.gov/pregnancy/youre-pregnant-now-what/know-your-pregnancy-rights)